tamagusko/paper2mp3/README.md

 Use Python 3.7 or higher.

-Install the required packages with pip install -r requirement.txt
+Install the required packages with pip install -r requirements.txt

 ## Usage